Particular/docs.particular.net/nservicebus/endpoint/specify-input-queue-name.md

 snippet:EndpointNameByNamespace

 ### EndpointName attribute

-You can set the endpoint name using the `[EndpointName]` attribute on your endpoint configuration.
+Set the endpoint name using the `[EndpointName]` attribute on the endpoint configuration.

 NOTE: This will only work when using [NServiceBus host](/nservicebus/hosting/nservicebus-host/).